-Figure 25-5 Example of high-frequency oscillation circuit
+Figure 23-5 High-frequency oscillation connection

-- Note 1: The load value of the oscillator is the sum of loads (C1 and C2) and the floating load of the actual assembled board.
+Note 1: The load value of the oscillator is the sum of loads (C1 and C2) and the floating load of the actual assembled board.

 There is a possibility of operating error when using C1 and C2 values in the table below.
 When designing the board, design the minimum length pattern around the oscillator.
-We also recommend that oscillator evaluation be carried out using the actual board. - Note 2: Do not be driven X1/X2 by external driver.
+We also recommend that oscillator evaluation be carried out using the actual board.

+Note 2: Do not be driven X1/X2 by external driver.

-TMPM375FSDMG has been evaluated by the oscillator vender below.
-Use this information for selecting oscillator when designing the oscillation circuit.
+The TX03 has been evaluated by the oscillator vender below.
+Use this information when selecting external parts.